rokmohar/alexa-assistant/readme.md

 # Upgrade instructions

+You must already have the previous version of skill installed.
+If you do not then please wait for the instructions for a fresh install/

-You must already have the skill installed.
-Inorder to upgarde to thus version you will need  to:-
+Inorder to upgrade to thus version you will need  to:-

 ## Download code from GitHub